Talk and tutorial proposals accepted until 23:59:59 ET on May 25, 2017

 Log into our Slack team (invitation here) and ask in the #cfp channel or email us at firstname.lastname@example.org.

-PyOhio 2013, the annual Python programming conference for Ohio and the surrounding region, will take place Saturday, July 27th, and Sunday, July 28th, 2013 at the Ohio State University in Columbus, Ohio.
+PyOhio 2017, the annual Python programming conference for Ohio and the surrounding region, will take place Saturday, July 29th, and Sunday, July 30th, 2017 at The Ohio State University in Columbus, Ohio.

-PyOhio invites all interested people to submit proposals for scheduled talks, tutorials, and panels.
-All topics of interest to Python programmers will be considered.
+PyOhio invites all interested people to submit proposals for scheduled talks and tutorials.
+All topics of interest to the Python community will be considered.
 Standard presentation talk slots will be 40 minutes plus a 10 minute question-and-answer period.
 Tutorial slots will be 110 minutes long.